aldimhr/what-happens-when/README.rst

 sekali informasi detail yang belum ditulis, menunggu anda untuk menambahkannya!
 Jadi tolong kirimkan kami pull request!

-Ini semua berlisensi dibawah persyarakan lisensi `Creative Commons Zero`_ license.
+Ini semua berlisensi dibawah persyaratan lisensi `Creative Commons Zero`_ license.

 Read this in `简体中文`_ (simplified Chinese), `日本語`_ (Japanese) and `한국어`_ (Korean).
 NOTE: these have not been reviewed by the alex/what-happens-when